Miscellaneous Ideas, Activities, and Resources for the Parable of Talents, Pounds

 Lisa M wrote:

-Use Sunday Software's Parable of the Talents story and activities found in their Awesome Bible Stories CD.
+Use Sunday Software's Parable of the Talents story and activities found in their Awesome Bible Stories.
 It unpacks the images and dialog in the story.
 Also has a follow up Board Game about burying and using your talents.